ikenna-okeke/Aldi.project/README.md

 # EXTRAS

-- also during build, the fiori app built is deployed to approuter-fiori folder, while the
+- also during build, the fiori app built is deployed to approuter-fiori folder
 - additionally, a deployment multi target archive file have been added in the build folder for the deployment of the application
-- then create a hana database in the cloud foundry space where the deployment will take place.
+- create a hana database in the cloud foundry space where the deployment will take place.
 - after login in to a cloud foundry space, a quick deployment can be done using npm run deploy:cf
+- after deployment, the Admin service and the fiori application can then be connected using the bound destination service instance
+- the deployed Admin service protected with the xsuaa is then added as a destination called "space-fahrer-admin" (as described in the xs-app.json file in the folder approuter-fiori) in the service bindings of the deployed fiori app

 # OBSERVATION